 The Amazon Fire TV has its own appstore, where it’s easy to find and download apps directly (here are some of the best apps for the Firestick).
 The Roku also has a ‘Channels Marketplace’, where you go to search for ‘Channels’.
 (And here are our recommended Roku channels).

 The Amazon Fire TV and Chromecast with Google TV, however, take the lead by supporting two types of apps that aren’t supported on any Roku devices for now – VPN, and a browser.

 A VPN is useful if you want to protect your privacy when you’re using a streamer, or to unblock Geo-Restrictions on Netflix and similar services.
-The Fire TV has quite a few supported VPN apps, which is a big plus.
+The Fire TV and Chromecast have quite a few supported VPN apps, which is a big plus.

 And, the Fire TV also has two major internet browsers – Amazon’s own ‘Silk’ browser, and a Fire TV version of Firefox.
 While browsing the open web on your TV is never a very good experience, it does give you some extra flexibility.

 Roku’s channel store, however, actually BANS browser apps – so you’re not going to see them anytime soon.

 Selection of Apps Winner: Amazon Fire TV 4K Stick

 Although we’re getting used to doing everything with our smartphones – when operating a TV, a remote control is still the easiest way to control things.

 The Amazon Fire TV remote and the Roku Stick+ remote are actually pretty similar.
 They both have ‘movement’ buttons on the top (it’s wheel-shaped on the Firestick), as well as Play/Pause buttons and Fast-Forward and rewind.

-Both remotes (in these specific models) also have Volume Control buttons (they’re on the side of the remote on the Roku remote – which is brilliant), and a button to turn your TV on/off.
+All three remotes (in these specific models) also have Volume Control buttons (they’re on the side of the remote on the Roku and Chromecast remotes – which is brilliant), and a button to turn your TV on/off.